Skip to navigation Skip to content

 The legal structure of timeshare arrangements vary widely and can include a share in holiday homes/units, caravan parks, houseboats, etc. Do not request valuations for timeshare assets.

-A MOD R is not required as in most circumstances when the customer notifies the sale price or recent sale value it is accepted.
+A MOD R is not required as in most circumstance.
+If the customer provides evidence of the sale price or recent sale values, these are accepted.

 The asset value of a timeshare depends on when it was purchased.
-If purchased:
+If it was purchased:

 • in the last 12 months, use the purchase price